rapidsai/deployment/source/platforms/databricks.md

 # Databricks

-You can install RAPIDS on Databricks in a few different ways:
+You can install the libraries on Databricks in a few different ways:

 1. Accelerate machine learning workflows in a single-node GPU notebook environment on [classic compute](classic-gpu-compute)
 2. Accelerate machine learning workflows in a single-node GPU notebook environment on [serverless GPU compute](serverless-gpu-compute)